 The film is told from three points of view: on the beach with the infantry (including Fionn Whitehead and Harry Styles), the evacuation by the navy (featuring Cillian Murphy and Mark Rylance, showing how civilians came to the rescue) and then in the air (with Tom Hardy engaging in plane combat).
 Speaking about the narrative structure in Premiere magazine, Christopher Nolan stated: "For the soldiers who embarked in the conflict, the events took place on different temporalities.
 On land, some stayed one week stuck on the beach.
 On the water, the events lasted a maximum day; and if you were flying to Dunkirk, the British spitfires would carry an hour of fuel.
 To mingle these different versions of history, one had to mix the temporal strata.
 Hence the complicated structure; even if the story is very simple.
 Do not repeat it to the studio: it will be my most experimental film."

 Urk, a small fishing town in Flevoland, The Netherlands, was used as a base of operation for filming on the IJsselmeer.

-This will be cinematographer Hoyte van Hoytema's second film for Christopher Nolan.
-Previous movie was Interstellar (2014).
+This will be cinematographer Hoyte Van Hoytema's second film for Christopher Nolan.
+The previous movie was Interstellar (2014).

 Christopher Nolan's sixth collaboration with composer Hans Zimmer.
-They previously worked together on The Dark Knight Trilogy, Inception, and Interstellar.
+They previously worked together on The Dark Knight Trilogy, Inception (2010), and Interstellar (2014).
 Zimmer received an Oscar Nomination for both Inception and Interstellar.

 Tom Hardy and Mark Rylance were both nominated for Best Supporting Actor at the 2016 Academy Awards for The Revenant (2015) and Bridge of Spies (2015), respectively.
 Rylance won the award.